 However, Doberman Pinscher breeders of today made sure that the aggressiveness of the breed’s predecessors has mellowed out.
 The Dobies we see now are more even-tempered and friendly.

-Moreover, the Doberman breed standard emphasises that shyness nor viciousness is an undesirable trait in the dog.
+Moreover, the Doberman breed standard emphasises that the dog’s shyness or viciousness is an undesirable trait.

 If a Doberman Pinscher does exhibit aggressiveness or timidity, he may result from poor breeding or abusive ownership.
 Lack of training and socialisation can be detrimental factors as well.

 Train your Doberman Pinscher puppy to become a well-behaved dog to help him combat the stigma that the breed is facing.

 6. Adhering to extra regulations when travelling with a Doberman Pinscher.

 Travelling with your Dobie to other countries can be tricky.
 Oftentimes, the breed is considered dangerous in some countries.
 Thus, you and your dog are required to follow certain protocols.

 For instance, countries like France will require him to be muzzled and on-lead in public spaces and public transport.